mloef/steering-research/README.md

 For detailed methodology and results, see the full writeup in `/report/steering-coefficient.md`.

 ## Notebooks

 - **Interactive Demo**: A Jupyter notebook demonstrating the steering vector coefficient selection in real-time: `experiments/notebooks/interactive_demo.ipynb`.

 - **Results & Analysis**: Comprehensive evaluation of different metrics and methods for coefficient selection, including comparisons with existing approaches: `experiments/notebooks/results.ipynb`.

 - **Autograding**: Implementation of LLM-based grading for steering vector effectiveness: `experiments/notebooks/autograding_steering.ipynb`.
+Note this is not included in the report, as it's stil a work in progress.

 ## Requirements